Solar Power Manitoba (2023 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Manitoba!
+You’ve found the ultimate guide for installing solar power in Manitoba!

-Manitoba is currently tied as the #10 province in the country for installing a solar power system, but scores as one of the best provinces for sunlight levels, financing options, and installation costs.
+Manitoba is currently ranked the #4 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels and cash incentives.

-This page contains all available information about installing solar in Manitoba including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Manitoba including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: